Sky Bet Championship predictions: West Brom, Sheff Utd to start 2023 with wins?

-Six matches in the Sky Bet Championship will be available to watch live across New Year's Day and January 2 2023; Blackburn vs Cardiff and Huddersfield vs Luton live on Sunday, with Norwich vs Watford among four live on Monday
+Four matches in the Sky Bet Championship will be available to watch live across January 2 2023; with Norwich vs Watford (3pm) and Queens Park Rangers vs Sheffield United (8pm) live on Sky Sports Football.

 Here is how and where you can watch Sky Bet Championship matches live across Sky Sports.